cortex-lab/phy/design/merge-view-architecture.md

 not arbitrary application state.
 It includes selections, reference, presentation order, and any table filter, sort, scroll, or navigation state that entering or editing Merge mode changes.

+`is_post_merge` distinguishes the automatically retained singleton workspace from a manually entered, uncommitted workspace.
+This allows `Undo` to target the commit directly without allowing a fresh temporary workspace to undo an older curation action.
+Workspace edits preserve this marker; exiting and manually re-entering Merge mode clears it.
+Proposition workspaces use their own provenance and automatic-advancement contract and are never post-merge continuations.

 ### 4.4 Selection change